 Keep a look out for the good things that happen.
 Speak things in to being, be careful of what comes out of your mouth and believe God for everything.

-Don't forget, sow, watch your words and bless others, and God will take care of the rest.
+Don't forget, sow, watch your words and bless others, and ask God for wisdom as to what to do next.